Children 3 months to 12 years (> 5 kg):

 Children 10 – 12 years (30 – 40 kg): 15 ml may be taken 3 times in 24 hours.

 The most commonly observed adverse events are gastrointestinal in nature.
-Peptic ulcers, perforation or GI bleeding, sometimes fatal, particularly in the elderly, may occur.
-Nausea, vomiting, diarrhoea, flatulence,constipation, dyspepsia, abdominal pain, melaena, heamatemesis, ulcerative stomatits, exacerbation of colitis and Crohn’s diseas have been reported following administration.
+Peptic ulcers, perforation, or GI bleeding, sometimes fatal, particularly in the elderly, may occur.
+Nausea, vomiting, diarrhea, flatulence, constipation, dyspepsia, abdominal pain, melena, hematemesis, ulcerative stomatitis, and exacerbation of colitis and Crohn’s disease have been reported following administration.
 Less frequently, gastritis has been observed.

 Store below 30°C temperature.
 Protect from light.